cs10/su18/bios/JessicaBio.md

 I grew up in San Francisco.
 I didn't want to come to Cal, because it is too close to home, but I ended up loving it here!

 ## HOW MUCH PROGRAMMING HAVE YOU DONE (& WHAT LANGUAGES)?
-I took CS 10, CS 61a, CS 8, and I am taking CS 61b this semester.
-So I've worked with mainly Python, but I am excited to be learning Java this semester.
+I took CS 10, CS 61a, CS 8, and CS 61b.
+So I've worked with mainly Python, but also Java.

 ## WHAT ARE YOUR HOBBIES?
 Reading, music, martial arts, apologetics